These release notes include product updates and bug fixes:

 RSA SecurID Authenticate 2.2.1 for Android resolves an issue with app instability on Samsung devices running Android 9 Pie.
 Samsung users should upgrade to this app version.

 To align with the Google migration to Firebase Cloud Messaging (FCM), RSA SecurID Authenticate 2.2.0 for Android now uses FCM for push notifications.
 Users must take action by updating to version 2.2.0 or higher of the app by March 31, 2019.

 RSA SecurID Access added four new Administration APIs to help you expand the integration of Help Desk functions into your existing enterprise service desk tools.
 These APIs can be used to synchronize a user between an identity source and the Cloud Authentication Service, update a user's Enabled/Disabled status, find a user by searching for a string in the user's email address, and mark an inactive user as pending deletion or remove the marked deletion status.
 Also, the Retrieve Authentication Audit Logs API now supports filtering authentication audit logs using a specified date range.
 For more information, see:

-To increase usability, the look and feel of the mobile browser authentication experience has been improved.
+To increase the usability on mobile browsers, the look and feel of the end-user authentication experience has been improved.
+One key change is the checkbox that displayed the contents of fields (for example, a passcode or tokencode field) has been replaced with a visibility toggle.
 For a list of supported browsers, see Cloud Authentication Service User Requirements.